Health Level 7: Services Aware Interoperability Framework

 The HL7 Services-Aware Enterprise Architecture Framework (SAIF) provides consistency between all HL7 artifacts, and enables a standardized approach to Enterprise Architecture (EA) development and implementation, and a way to measure the consistency.

 SAIF is a way of thinking about producing specifications that explicitly describe the governance, conformance, compliance, and behavioral semantics that are needed to achieve computable semantic working interoperability.
-The intended information transmission technology might use a messaging, document exchange, or services approach.
+The intended information transmission technology might use a messaging, document exchange, or service approach.

 SAIF is the framework that is required to rationalize interoperability of other standards.
 SAIF is an architecture for achieving interoperability, but it is not a whole-solution design for enterprise architecture management.

 Arden syntax

 The Arden syntax is a language for encoding medical knowledge.
 HL7 International adopted and oversees the standard beginning with Arden syntax 2.0.
 These Medical Logic Modules (MLMs) are used in the clinical setting as they can contain sufficient knowledge to make single medical decisions.
 They can produce alerts, diagnoses, and interpretations along with quality assurance function and administrative support.
 An MLM must run on a computer that meets the minimum system requirements and has the correct program installed.
 Then, the MLM can give advice for when and where it is needed.